freedomofpress/securedrop-docs/docs/admin/deployment/https_source_interface.rst

 In order to obtain an HTTPS certificate for your SecureDrop instance, `contact DigiCert directly`_.
-As part of the Extended Validation, you will be required both to confirm your affiliation with the organization, and to demonstrate control over the Onion URL for your *Source* Interface.
+As part of the Extended Validation, you will be required both to confirm your affiliation with the organization, and to demonstrate control over the onion address for your *Source* Interface.

-In order for you to demonstrate control over the Onion URL for your *Source* Interface, you will need to perform a signing operation leveraging the private key of the *Onion Service* used on the *Source* Interface.
+In order for you to demonstrate control over the onion address for your *Source* Interface, you will need to perform a signing operation leveraging the private key of the *Onion Service* used on the *Source* Interface.
 DigiCert will provide you with some text and request that you use that text